(Chapter 9: https://saragawde.com/chapter-9/)

 The police were in her room.
 The police were in her room.

 She felt turmoil in her stomach.
-She had to do something, she knew that, she knew it, but her mind felt directionless.
-She refused to look at Asher or Liam, both of them inside HER room.
+Olivia had to do something, she knew that, she knew it, but her mind felt directionless.
+She refused to look at Asher or Liam, both of them were inside HER room.

 Olivia got up, stopped from entering the room by a tape that said ‘prohibited area’, she left to go down to the kitchen.